Fungi CLI Quick Start

 Note: After editing the configuration file, you need to restart the daemon for changes to take effect.
 CLI commands like

-./fungi ap addtake effect immediately without restarting.
+./fungi sec allowed-peers add macbooktake effect immediately without restarting.